 - Learn to understand the benefits different types of fruits and vegetables and be able to identify them.

-- Learn how to differentiate between different food groups and within those food groups understand the difference between types of protein sources (animal versus plant), types of growing methods (organic versus conventional), and the basics of seasonality. (animal vs. plant based, organic vs. conventional, and local vs. seasonal).
+- Learn how to differentiate between different food groups, and within those food groups, understand the difference between types of protein sources (animal vs. plant), types of growing methods (organic vs. conventional), and the basics of seasonality (local vs. seasonal).

 - Learn, understand, and demonstrate important kitchen skills including safe knife skills, good hygiene practices, and overall kitchen safety.

 - Understand the issues related to food waste and how to avoid wasting food such as how to use scraps.

 - Understand why a diet needs to include more than just fat, sugar, and salt and how food choices can affect daily performance.

 |Opening Circle||5 minutes||Opening activity or interactive question and answer / discussion.
 After day one, this will generally tie back in to the previous call to action activity.|

 |Introduction||10 minutes||Teacher will set the stage for the content with a question or example.|

 |Content||40 minutes||Main content or activity for the session.|